qiime2/docs/source/tutorials/utilities.rst

 Retrieving Citations
 ....................
 The Artifact API does not provide a utility for getting all citations from a plugin.
-Per-action citations are accessible in each action's ``citations`` attribute.
+Per-action citations are accessible in each action's ``citations`` attribute, in BibTeX format.

 .. code-block:: python